 Lucifer Landing II

-During their time at MANCC, Jonathan González will be in residence with their collaborative team of Lucifer Landing II to focus on the project’s theatrical concerns of lighting, projection, and choreography and to finalize the original libretto.
+During their time at MANCC, Jonathan González was in residence with their collaborative team of Lucifer Landing II to focus on the project’s theatrical concerns of lighting, projection, and choreography and to finalize the original libretto.

 Lucifer Landing is a two-part series of works conceptualizing Blackness and the geopolitical, specifically post-anthropocentrism.
-In Lucifer Landing I, González takes the ideas of poet June Jordan and CHARAS as starting points to create an immersive environment in PS1’s VW Dome, which is intended to function as an interactive model for sustainable living.
+In Lucifer Landing I, González used the ideas of poet June Jordan and CHARAS as starting points to create an immersive environment in PS1’s VW Dome, which is intended to function as an interactive model for sustainable living.
 Active in the Lower East Side during the 1970s, CHARAS was a collective founded on the ideas of Buckminster Fuller, proposing geodesic domes as an alternative model for social housing.
-Over the course of two days on April 19 and 20, González invites visitors to enter this environment one at a time.
-Surrounded by a geo-responsive lighting design and a sonic score referencing celestial cosmologies, each visitor can reflect on alternative hierarchies of biodiversity.
+Over the course of two days, González invited visitors to enter this environment one at a time.
+Surrounded by a geo-responsive lighting design and a sonic score referencing celestial cosmologies, each visitor had the opportunity to reflect on alternative hierarchies of biodiversity.
 In this work, González proposes that solitary dwelling within this space can be considered a choreographic action unto itself.
-Lucifer Landing I will offer visitors a contemplative space to consider what they term “the entanglements between the state of dispossessed non-being that is Black life with the non-human and the architectural.”
-This extended exploration concludes on Sunday, April 21 as González presents a solo choreography that signals the close of the work through the representation of self-immolation.
+Lucifer Landing I offered visitors a contemplative space to consider this phrase “the entanglements between the state of dispossessed non-being that is Black life with the non-human and the architectural.”
+This extended exploration concluded as González presented a solo choreography that signaled the close of the work through the representation of self-immolation.

-The work will premiere at MoMA PS1’s Sunday Sessions on April 19-21 (Lucifer Landing I) and Abrons Arts Center on May 2-4 (Lucifer Landing II).
+The work premiered at MoMA PS1’s Sunday Sessions on April 19-21 (Lucifer Landing I) and Abrons Arts Center on May 2-4 (Lucifer Landing II).